eric-waveletsolutions/filterview/README.md

-# Speed Graph with Adjustable Raised Cosine Filter
+# Filter-View with Adjustable Raised Cosine Filter

 This JavaFX application demonstrates the concept of a raised cosine filter applied to signal data, visualized in a dynamic graph.
 The user can control two key parameters: